quickshiftin/mage2-ordered-assets/README.md

 ```

 Any tags without an explicit order will come as they appear normally (effectively treated like they have an order of 1).

+### Unit Tests
+To run the unit tests, in a working installation of Magento2, with the extension enabled

+* `cp vendor/quickshiftin/assetorderer/phpunit.xml dev/tests/unit`
+* `cd dev/tests/unit`
+* `php ../../../vendor/phpunit/phpunit/phpunit`